The Song Remains the Same (film): Background

 On the morning of 20 July 1973, during the band's concert tour of the US, Peter Grant made contact with American-born director Joe Massot.
 Massot was already known to Grant as he and his wife had moved into a house in Berkshire in 1970, where they made friends with their neighbours, Led Zeppelin guitarist Jimmy Page and his girlfriend Charlotte Martin.
 Grant had previously turned down offers by Massot to make a film of the band, but with the huge success of the band's current tour, Grant changed his mind and offered him the job of director.
 As Grant recalled:

 It all started in the Sheraton Hotel, Boston.
 We'd talked about a film for years and Jimmy had known Joe Massot was interested – so we called them and over they came.
 It was all very quickly arranged.

 Massot hurriedly assembled a crew in time for Led Zeppelin's last leg of the tour starting on 23 July 1973, in Baltimore.
 He subsequently filmed the group's three concert performances at Madison Square Garden on the nights of 27, 28, and 29 July 1973.
 The film was entirely financed by the band and shot on 35mm with a 24-track quadraphonic sound recording.
-The live footage in the US alone cost $850,000.

 Original filming

 The plans to film the shows at Madison Square Garden were threatened when the local trades union tried to block the British film crew from working.
 After the band's attorneys negotiated with the union, the crew was allowed to film the concerts.

 The footage of the band arriving at the airport in their private jet airliner, The Starship, and travelling in the motorcade to the concert was filmed in Pittsburgh, before their show at Three Rivers Stadium on 24 July 1973.

 For the band's three New York performances, two band members, Robert Plant and John Bonham, wore the same clothes to facilitate seamless editing of the film, but John Paul Jones and Jimmy Page wore different sets of attire on some of the nights, which created continuity problems.
-Page is seen wearing a different dragon suit in "Rock and Roll" and the "Celebration Day" remaster which was not an editing error; Jimmy wore a new outfit for those shows which came with a heavy jacket, and he took it off after 3 songs.
-In an interview from 1997, Jones said that the reason he didn't wear the same stage clothes was that he asked the crew if they would be filming on those nights and was told no. "I'd think 'not to worry, I'll save the shirt I wore the previous night for the next filming'.
+Page is seen wearing a different dragon suit in "Rock and Roll" and the "Celebration Day" remaster which was not an editing error; Page wore a new outfit for those shows which came with a heavy jacket, and he took it off after three songs.
+In an interview from 1997, Jones said that the reason he did not wear the same stage clothes was that he asked the crew if they would be filming on those nights and was told no. "I'd think 'not to worry, I'll save the shirt I wore the previous night for the next filming'.
 Then what would happen is that I'd get onstage and see the cameras ready to roll."
+Grant stated "It turned out to be traumatic to say the least.
+They filmed three nights at the Garden and never got one complete take of 'Whole Lotta Love'."